 Ensure the health, safety, and wellbeing of students during the course of their practice experience.

-Ensure the health, safety, and wellbeing of peers, colleagues, and service users when delivering any aspect of nursing or midwifery care.
+Ensure the health, safety, and wellbeing of peers, colleagues, and service users when delivering any aspect of health care.

 Promote and maintain public confidence in the Paramedic profession.